burke-software/django-report-builder/README.md

 <a href="https://liberapay.com/burke-software/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>

 Are you a fan of Report Builder or using it at your workplace?
 Please consider sponsorship.
 You may donate on [Liberapay](https://liberapay.com/burke-software/donate) directly or contact me about sponsoring a feature.
-Right now, we need better documentation and Django 3.1 support.
+Right now, we need better documentation.
 Get your profile or company logo added to our Readme as a sponsor.
 Paid commercial support is also available.
 Email info@burkesoftware.com for more infomation.

 # News